-A progress summary is a synthesis of all activities for a specified period which address significant activities, progress toward the beneficiary's desired personal outcomes, and changes in the beneficiary's social history.
+A progress summary is a synthesis of all activities for a specified period that address significant activities, progress toward the beneficiary's desired personal outcomes, and changes in the beneficiary's social history.
 This summary must be of sufficient detail and analysis such that any person reviewing the record can determine if the progress is appropriate and satisfactory based on the beneficiary's current POC.

-The progress summary in the service log may be used by the support coordinators and direct service providers to meet the documentation requirements, with the exception of the following:
+The progress summary in the service log may be used by the support coordinators and direct service providers to meet the documentation requirements.